Managing our thoughts and feelings – a guide to RB Mind services

-Please note that due to the ongoing situation, many of our services are currently being provided online or over the phone.
-Visit the page of the service you are interested in for further information.
+Please note: many of our services are currently being provided online or over the phone.
+Visit the page of the service you are interested in for information.

 More than a bad day?

-We all need emotional support, and with the unprecedented challenges the Coronavirus crisis has thrown up, this is truer now more than ever.
+We all need emotional support.
 Feelings such as low mood, stress and anxiety can impact our mental health, and sometimes you just need to talk about it.
 We offer a safe place where you can speak to someone who will listen, offer you support and guide you to further help if needed.
 Our listeners are trained mental health workers who listen with compassion and are non-judgmental.

 Call us now if you need someone to talk to on 020 3137 9590.